Beyond RAG: Why AI Agents Need Long-Term Memory, Not Retrieval

 1. Implement a memory lifecycle.

 Real agent memory requires a full lifecycle: Generation → Evolution → Archival.
 Instead of appending text to a vector store, an agent needs an explicit write mechanism to update its internal state.
-Research into agentic memory systems has explored using the Zettelkasten method, where an LLM dynamically generates structured notes with keywords and tags, then links them to existing memories.
+Research into agentic memory systems (Xu et al., 2025) has explored approaches inspired by the Zettelkasten method, where LLMs generate structured notes with keywords and tags, link them to existing memories, and update them over time.
 When new information contradicts the old, the system updates the contextual representation rather than stacking conflicting vectors.

 2. Separate facts from state.